 The popular Brooklyn mainstay brings its artsy and vintage items to Manhattan for a fall and holiday pop-up event.
 You'll find over 30 designers and artists selling clothing, jewelry, home goods and more in a 4000-square-foot industrial space.

 November 18-December 24: Monday-Saturday 10am-8pm, Sunday 11am-7pm; closed Thanksgiving and closes at 6pm on Christmas Eve

 Browse vendors selling unusual handmade and one-of-a-kind items inside the terminal.
+Great vendors for kids' gifts include lovely toys from the Alexander Doll Company, cool kids' clothes from Brooklyn Junior, polar fleeces from TUFF Kookooshk and playthings from Cate and Levi.
 Afterward, check out the holiday train show at the New York Transit Museum Gallery Annex.
 For other fun in the station, read our post about things to do in Grand Central.